Think-iT-Labs/aws-patterns-edc/README.md

 Data spaces have the potential to significantly drive efforts for a sustainable future by using data-driven problem solving with an end-to-end approach that involves all relevant stakeholders.

-This pattern guides you t3hrough the example of how two companies can use data space technology on Amazon Web Services (AWS) to drive their carbon emissions‒reduction strategy forward.
+This pattern guides you through the example of how two companies can use data space technology on Amazon Web Services (AWS) to drive their carbon emissions‒reduction strategy forward.
 In this scenario, company X provides carbon-emissions data, which company Y consumes.
 See the Additional information section for the following data space specification details:

 * Participants
 * Business case